NachoPal/Wallet/README.md

 # Assumptions
-1. Daily limit works in periods of 24 hours not in function of calendar days.
+1. Daily limit works in periods of 24 hours, not in function of calendar days.

 2. All payees have the same daily limit.